Trump pushes state, local leaders to reopen schools in fall

 During a call with governors, DeVos slammed plans by Virginia's Fairfax County Public Schools to have families decide between fully remote instruction or two days a week at school.
 “A choice of two days per week in the classroom is not a choice at all," DeVos said, according to audio of the call obtained by The Associated Press.

-Her criticism of schools' distance education efforts extended across the country.
-DeVos said she was disappointed in schools that "didn't figure out how to serve students or who just gave up and didn't try."
+DeVos also criticized many schools' attempts at distance education after the pandemic prompted them to move classes online last spring.
+She said she was disappointed in schools that “didn’t figure out how to serve students or who just gave up and didn’t try.”

 The same thing can’t happen again this fall, she said, urging governors to play a role in getting schools to reopen.